alexwcheng/athleisure-advertising/README.md

 #
 ### Project Scenario
-The scenario for the project is as follows:

 Our client is a startup online clothing company that specializes in "athleisure" clothing in the US.
 Their marketing team wants to launch an ad campaign to increase online traffic on their website, which hopefully leads to more revenue.
 To best allocate time and effort for the launch of the ad campaign and maximize the audience to see their ads, they want to understand 3 things.